How I Saved $1,925 By Picking Up The Phone!

 However, we started to have some communication problems.
 Calls were not returned.
 Emails had to be sent twice.
 We were a little concerned.

-At the beginning of October, 5 months after we were married, our photographer sent us an email letting us know he was filing for bankruptcy and he would not be able fulfilling the rest of his contract.
+On October, 5 months after we were married, our photographer sent us an email letting us know he was filing for bankruptcy and he would not be able fulfilling the rest of his contract.

 My first thought was to write a long nasty email back, telling him how disappointed we were.